Raspberry Pi Pico + W5500

 MCU and board initialization

 We call SDK functions to initialize the MCU, stdio, and those peripherals we are going to use:

 The SPI initialization follows.
 We need to enable the GPIO pins to connect to the W5500:

 Then we initialize Mongoose, this is no different from what we always do in any example.

-There are also two timers we use to blink the LED and print the link state
+There is also a timer that we use to blink the LED and print the link stats

 CMakeLists.txt file by defining

 Then this networking stack has to be configured and initialized.
 This is done by calling

 mg_tcpip_init() and passing it a pointer to a

 struct mg_tcpip_if.
 Inside this structure: